trackmania-rl/tmrl/README.md

 are provided at [this link](readme/get_started.md).

 ## Gym environment
-In case you wish to use only the `tmrl` Real-Time Gym environment in your own python code, this is made possible by the `get_environment()` method:
+In case you wish to use only the `tmrl` Real-Time Gym environment in your own training framework, this is made possible by the `get_environment()` method:

+_(NB: the game window needs to be set up as described in the [getting started](readme/get_started.md) instructions)_
 ```python
 from tmrl import get_environment
 from time import sleep